g0v-it/data-budget/sdaas/README.md

 - the **build.sdaas** file is a script for sdaas platform to populate the knowledge base from scratch.
 It requires sdaas platform community edition 2.0+
 - the **axioms** directory contains rules to be processed during reasoning windows.
 - the **data** directory contains local data files
-- the **datalake** this directory contains a mirror of web data
+- the **datalake** this directory contains a mirror of external data (i.e. not directly downloadable)
 - the **gateways** directory contains the code to transform raw data into linked data
-- the **distrib** temporary created directory that contains the answers to questions.
-It is created by the teaching window during build process.
-Not saved in repo.
+- the **scripts** directory contains the code for local extensions to sdaas
 - the **.cache** temporary directory that contains logs and debugging info.
 Not saved in repo.